-GVS sat down with Dr. Farrukh Saleem to understand what he means by the fifth generation warfare and why Pakistanis need to understand it.
+GVS sat down with Dr. Farrukh Saleem to understand what he means by fifth generation warfare and why Pakistanis need to understand it.

-GVS: You have been talking about Pakistan being in the midst of a fifth-generation warfare.
+GVS: You have been talking about Pakistan being in the midst of fifth-generation warfare.
 Can you explain what you mean by this?

-Farrukh: In the early eighties, the Indian army gave birth to what’s now known as the Sundarji Doctrine.
+Farrukh Saleem: In the early eighties, the Indian army gave birth to what’s now known as the Sundarji Doctrine.
 The Sundarji Doctrine was all about splitting Pakistan into two halves.
 By 2001, the Sunderji Doctrine died under the weight of what’s known as Operation Parakram.
 The Indian army then came up with what’s known as the Cold Start Doctrine.

 Both Cold Start and operation Sunderji Doctrine have been displaced.
 My presumption is that the architects of those doctrines came up with new weapons, ones that do not involve missiles, tanks or artillery.
 The design was to bring down the Pakistani economy such that the country does not have sufficient resources to be diverted to the defense sector.

 The first generation warfare was all about lines and column wars.
-Second generation warfare involved rifles and gunpowder.
+Second-generation warfare involved rifles and gunpowder.
 The third generation was tanks, artilleries, and air force.
-Now fourth, which is sometimes referred to as fifth generation warfare is the use of the economy to either bring down a country or to persuade a country to change its behavior based on economic pressures.
+Now fourth, which is sometimes referred to as fifth-generation warfare is the use of the economy to either bring down a country or to persuade a country to change its behavior based on economic pressures.

-GVS: What evidence do you find to substantiate the economic warfare argument.
+GVS: What evidence do you find to substantiate the economic warfare argument?

 In the financial year, 2016-17, the trade deficit (exports minus imports), for instance, was thirty-two billion dollars, which has also never happened in the past seventy years of Pakistan’s financial history.
 So some of these items that have never happened before are all of a sudden coming out.

 The entire national debt has gone from thirty billion to twenty-five thousand billion Rupees.

 Financial projection of power is done through the IMF or the World Bank.
 These institutions are not just financial institutions per se; they are tools that are used by their political owners, for their own projection of financial power.

-If we look at the distribution of votes for instance at the IMF, the US itself, I believe has eight hundred and thirty one thousand, four hundred and seven votes (831,407).
+If we look at the distribution of votes for instance at the IMF, the US itself, I believe has eight hundred and thirty-one thousand, four hundred and seven votes (831,407).
 So when one of its representatives raises his hand its eight hundred and thirty one thousand, four hundred votes going up.
 And that’s only one of the instruments to project their own financial power.

 GVS: What percentage would you put on that probability of us going to the IMF and do you see it happening before or after the general election?

-Farrukh: Mathematically if we look at the sum of imports in the month of August or September, we imported goods or services worth about five and a half billion dollars and looking at the accumulated foreign exchange reserve with the next three to four months the probability that we would need another rescue package would be very high.
+Farrukh Saleem: Mathematically if we look at the sum of imports in the month of August or September, we imported goods or services worth about five and a half billion dollars and looking at the accumulated foreign exchange reserve with the next three to four months the probability that we would need another rescue package would be very high.

 GVS: What do you think the government has as its concerns?

-Farrukh: Decision makers or decision making at the federal level at least is focused on self-survival techniques rather than focused on Pakistan’s economy.
+Farrukh Saleem: Decision-makers or decision making at the federal level at least is focused on self-survival techniques rather than focused on Pakistan’s economy.
 We had a finance minister who’s been indicted.
 There is now no one in Islamabad to focus on how to reduce the import bill, how to escalate our exports or how to focus on reducing the current account deficit.

 Dr. Farrukh Saleem. is currently an Anchor on channel 92, a columnist for the English newspaper, the News.
-He is a game theorist by training, and has a Ph.d from the Western Illinois University.
+He is a game theorist by training and has a Ph.D. from the Western Illinois University.
 Farrukh Saleem has worked extensively for international donor agencies as well as leading a research project on politics and education at the Center for Research and Security Studies (CRSS).
 He has extensively published articles on geopolitics, economic competition, and education reforms.